suejohnmo/IP3_Ansible_Vagrant/explanation.md

 #### Create the virtual servers
 - Run the following vagrant commands in the terminal:
   - vagrant up
-  - vagrant provision (incase it does not automatically start the playbook)
+  - vagrant provision < vm-instance-name > (incase it does not automatically start the playbook)

+### Browse the app
+Open the browser and visit the following address http://192.168.60.4:3000